Islamic design

 The gun marking the end of fasting being fired

 The end of the holy month is marked by the three-day ’eid al-fitr holiday, whose first day is the first day of the month of shawwaal, and which is celebrated in much the same way as is described above, only to a greater extent.
 It is particularly a time for the wider family to get together, to see each other, telephone those abroad, and to enjoy meals and the giving and receiving of gifts.
 There are likely to be special events staged by the private sector and government such as sea races, and there is an air of festivity that permeates the whole peninsula.
+The whole country seems more alive because of these actitivites, both government and private.

 go to top of page